isabella232/kitchen-ci/source/blog/2015-04-28-test-kitchen-1-4-0-release-notes.html.md

 For immediate release: [Test Kitchen 1.4.0](https://github.com/test-kitchen/test-kitchen/releases/tag/v1.4.0) is available on [RubyGems](https://rubygems.org/gems/test-kitchen).
 READMORE

+|| Update 2015-05-08
+|| *The installation section has been updated with a link to the ChefDK version that ships Test Kitchen 1.4.0*

 Sitting down?
 Good, this could take a few minutes to read through.
 Today we're releasing version 1.4.0 of Test Kitchen with a little something for everyone.
 We have an aggressively reworked plugin system including 2 new plugin concepts (Transport and Verifiers), improved SSH resiliency when instances are booting, first steps at SSH compression to make converges quicker, better HTTP proxy support, a fully realized Windows story, and more.

 Let's dig in a little, shall we?

 ## Installing

+If you use the ChefDK project, then upgrade to [version 0.5.0](https://downloads.chef.io/chef-dk/) or later to get all the goodies!

 If you have a Ruby workflow with RubyGems and/or Bundler this won’t be too much work: